Key highlights

 If you’re looking to lower costs and gain more customization, WooCommerce could be a great option.
 It offers cheaper pricing, seamless integration with tools like Square and advanced customization options compared to Shopify’s expensive add-ons.

+Yes, you can.
 Manage shipping options and rates by going to WooCommerce > Settings > Shipping.
 Set up shipping zones, methods and rates based on your requirements.

-Offer discounts and coupons in WooCommerce by navigating to WooCommerce > Coupons.
+Yes.
+You can offer discounts and coupons in WooCommerce by navigating to WooCommerce > Coupons.
 Create coupons with various discount types and apply them to specific products or orders.

 Optimize your WooCommerce store for better performance by using caching plugins, optimizing images, enabling lazy loading and choosing reliable hosting.